Gauge origami and quiver W-algebras II: Vertex function and beyond quantum $q$-Langlands correspondence: W conformal block

-and then evaluating the index, we obtain the formula. \end{proof} This is the $q$-shifted version of the Nekrasov partition function of $\mathrm{U}(n)$ gauge theory on $\mathbb{C}_{q_1} \times \mathbb{C}_{q_2} \times \mathbb{S}^1$~\cite{Nekrasov:2002qd,Nekrasov:2003rj}, which is given by the equivariant integral over the instanton moduli space isomorphic to the Hilbert scheme of points on $\mathbb{C}^2$ and its higher-rank analog.
+(see, e.g., \cite{Nakajima:1999,Kimura:2020jxl} for details) and then evaluating the index, we obtain the formula. \end{proof} This is the $q$-shifted version of the Nekrasov partition function of $\mathrm{U}(n)$ gauge theory on $\mathbb{C}_{q_1} \times \mathbb{C}_{q_2} \times \mathbb{S}^1$~\cite{Nekrasov:2002qd,Nekrasov:2003rj}, which is given by the equivariant integral over the instanton moduli space isomorphic to the Hilbert scheme of points on $\mathbb{C}^2$ and its higher-rank analog.